open-feature/js-sdk-contrib/libs/shared/flagd-js-core/README.md

 `flagd-js-core` wraps a simple flagd feature flag storage and flag evaluation logic.

-To use this implementation, instantiate a `FlagdJSCore` and provider valid flagd flag configurations.
+To use this implementation, instantiate a `FlagdJSCore` and provide valid flagd flag configurations.

 ```typescript
 const core = new FlagdJSCore();